How to Use the help Command in Linux

 #help -s cd

-Can we use the help command to get help about the external commands?
+Can you use the help command to get help with the external commands?

 No, the help command provides information only about the internal commands.
 To verify this, you can view the available information about the help command from the following command.